Natural History Museum in Belgrade: History

 Prior to the foundation of the Museum, in the first half of the 19th century, in the former Principality of Serbia, there was a large number of natural history collections, predominantly kept in the Natural History Cabinet of the Great Lyceum (Great School).
 The museum was initially located at an Endowment house of Stevče Mihajlovic on the Vracar (central municipality of Belgrade).

-Josif Pancic is considered to be the founder of the Natural History Museum who, accompanied by the group of his associates and students, systematically collected, studied and extracted specimens from nature to be exhibited.
+Josif Pančić is considered to be the founder of the Natural History Museum who, accompanied by the group of his associates and students, systematically collected, studied and extracted specimens from nature to be exhibited.
 He was the first president of the Serbian Royal Academy and the Great Lyceum professor.
 Thoroughly investigating the flora of Serbia during his era, he has discovered and described about 50, even nowadays scientifically valid, plant species (Picea omorica, Ramonda sebica, Eryngium serbicum, Centaurea derventana and others).

 The first Museum exhibition was held in 1904 in Belgrade, in the presence of King Peter I and his officials, with the first guest presentation of the naturalist items abroad being held in the same year, an important contribution to the World Exhibition in Paris.
-The first manager of the Museum was the academician Petar Pavlovic, a geologist and a lecturer at the Great Lyceum.
+The first manager of the Museum was the academician Petar Pavlović, a geologist and a lecturer at the Great Lyceum.